Resources and books for mouth and oropharyngeal cancer

 Cancer Research UK is the largest cancer research organisation in the world outside the USA.
 We fund research on all aspects of cancer from its causes to prevention and treatment.

 We are committed to producing high quality information for people affected by cancer.
 As well as looking at the information on this website you can call our nurse freephone helpline on 0808 800 4040.
 They are available from Monday to Friday, 9am to 5pm.
-Or you can send us a question online.
+Or you can send them a question online.

 Cancer Chat is our online forum where you can share experiences.